Findomain/Findomain/README.md

 * Subdomain wildcard detection for accurate results.
 * Support for subdomain discover using bruteforce method.
 * Support for configuration file in TOML, JSON, HJSON, INI or YAML format.
+* Custom DNS IP addresses for fast subdomains resolving, more than 60 per second by default, customizable with the `--threads` option.

 # Findomain in depth